summer-ospp/help-en/docs/index.md

 ## How to become a cooperative partner

-As long as it supports this open source activity, it will help promote this activity.
-Whether it's companies, scientific research institutes, universities or other organizations, we welcome to be our partners to promote this activity.
+As long as it supports this open source program, it will help promote this program.
+Whether it's companies, scientific research institutes, universities or other organizations, we welcome to be our partners to promote this program.
 We also hope to establish a long-term cooperative relationship to promote the development of domestic open source ecology.

 For details of cooperative promotion, please check [cooperative promotion](cooperation.md)